fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

 :   If[]{#idm45728473418520} you compare the reconstruction error of a
     normal instance with the reconstruction error of an anomaly, the latter will usually be much larger.
-This is a simple and often quite efficient anomaly detection approach (see this chapter's exercises for an application of this approach).
+This is a simple and often quite efficient anomaly detection approach (see this lab's exercises for an application of this approach).

 Fast-MCD (minimum covariance determinant)